Planning Development Advice and Guidance

 Sustainable Drainage (SuDS)

 Since 6th April 2015, Sustainable Drainage Systems for all major development has been delivered through the planning process, and Surrey County Council, in its capacity as Lead Local Flood Authority (LLFA), is now a statutory consultee on surface water management drainage issues.
-An advice note, required evidence to demonstrate compliance, and a Pro-Forma, are available on the Surrey County Council website (see 'Internet Links').
+An advice note, required evidence to demonstrate compliance, a Pro-Forma, and details of Pre-application charges are available on the Surrey County Council website (see 'Internet Links').

 Refuse and Recycling Arrangements